Evaluation of Children’s University

 - encourage children eligible to receive free school meals (FSM) and their families to volunteer to take part in Children’s University (should their school get randomly allocated to receive the intervention)

-- share and collect parents’ Expressions of Interest forms, in Summer 2020
+- share and collect parents’ Expressions of Interest forms, in autumn term 2021

-- administer the baseline Pupil questionnaire to all Y4 pupils in Summer 2020, before randomisation – the administrations of the questionnaires will be a condition for the schools to be randomised and take part in the trial
+- administer the baseline Pupil questionnaire to all Year 5 pupils in autumn term 2021, before randomisation – the administrations of the questionnaires will be a condition for the schools to be randomised and take part in the trial

 - complete a school baseline pro-forma – a short online survey about usual practice in relation to extra-curricular activities

-- accommodate NFER test administrators to come into school and administer the endpoint pupil questionnaire to all Year 6 pupils in Summer 2022
+- accommodate NFER test administrators to come into school and administer the endpoint pupil questionnaire to all Year 6 pupils in summer term 2023.

 - In addition to the expectations listed above, schools that are randomly allocated to the intervention group (i.e. receiving Children’s University) will then be expected to: